-After editing a review for over five years and guest-editing a few others, after screening numerous contests, after acting as an associate editor for an anthology, I have taped together a few editorial philosophies:
+After editing a review for over five years and guest-editing a few others, after screening numerous contests, after acting as an associate editor for an anthology and as Editor-in-Chief of Floating Bridge Press, I have taped together a few editorial philosophies:

 An editor should be the clearest glass that an author’s work passes through.
 If we are fingerprint-smudged, if we imprint or impose ourselves too strongly on a piece, the light will never shine as strongly, or feel as warm.